DamienGeorges/CIMENT/CIMENT/Froggy_R_parallel/R_parallel_programming_on_froggy.md

 Following this tutorial you should be able to run over 16 cores a simple function in R. Much more high quality documentation on OAR, Froggy, ... is available on [ciment wiki page](https://ciment.ujf-grenoble.fr/wiki/)..
 To be consulted without moderation.

 # Feel free to contribute
 Any comment, modification, improvement, ... on this document is more than welcome!
+Cheers.